yuzheng2026/PolyChain/README.md

 ## Acknowledgements

 - **DeepSeek AI** for assistance in code generation, debugging, and design.
-- **PolyAVX** – my high‑performance polynomial library, used as the scientific computing engine in this project.
+- **PolyAVX** – my own high‑performance polynomial library, used as the scientific computing engine in this project.
 - **Qt** and **OpenSSL** communities for the foundational libraries.
 -- - [Qt Official Website](https://www.qt.io/)